School of Music

 Tony Lane Boutte, DMA, Professor of Music, School of Music, DMA, Univ of Maryland-College Park; MM, Eastman School of Music; BFA, Louisiana Tech University

-Joshua Martin Bronfman, PHD, Associate Professor of Music, School of Music, PHD, Florida State University; MA, Oregon State University; BME, Florida State University
+Joshua Martin Bronfman, PHD, Professor of Music, School of Music, PHD, Florida State University; MA, Oregon State University; BME, Florida State University

 Patricia Card, DMA, Professor of Music, School of Music, DMA, Univ of North Texas; MMUS, Univ of Michigan; BM, Univ of North Texas